bhupinder2414/Lab-11/README.md

 **1. What is the keyboard interaction missing?**

-**Answer:** Missing keyboard interaction: The ability to toggle the accordion using Enter or Space keys was initially missing
+**Answer:** Missing keyboard interaction: The ability to toggle the accordion using Tab, Enter or Space keys was initially missing in the code.

 **2. What is the ARIA missing?**